Tuesday, September 3, 2024

 He may have patience for me and he may accept that I feel miserable even if he doesn't really understand.
 I can only imagine how difficult it must be to watch a loved one be in pain and not know what do to help.
 Today he told me that I had to stay positive.
 I'd love to.
 That would be fabulous.
 And that, my friends, would be the end of the depression.
 I can't remember the last time I genuinely felt positive (at least not without immediately having the sensation of the "whoooof" that happened as I kicked the football that was no longer there).

-Today I sobbed while my 8-year old daughter held me.
+Today I sobbed while my 8-year old child held me.
 That is so wrong in so many ways.
 A child should not be responsible for soothing her parent.
 And that thought made me sob harder.
 I am constantly apologizing for being and angry and sad.
 If the world at large can't understand this, how can a child?

 You wanna know what kicked off this downward spiral today?
 My son dropped a little dish of ranch and it managed to cover every surface (including the underside of the breakfast bar) as it made its way down and crashed.
 I didn't even get angry (for a change).
 But I cried.
 He apologized and started to clean it up but I knew it would only make it worse.
 1) He's 10.
 2) He's a boy.
 3) His fine motor skills leave much to be desired.